mhowlett/Nhiredis/README.md

 ## Development Status

 Currently, Nhiredis provides a wrapper around the blocking redisCommand function only (async funtion wrappers are not implemented).
-Of course, you can use this function to access the full set of Redis commands.
-Currently only string parameters are supported, however it is a a fairly trivial excersise to add support for binary parameters, something that is not yet done because I don't need it.
+Of course, this function can be used to access the full array of Redis commands.
+Also, currently only string parameters are supported, however it is a a fairly trivial excersise to add support for binary parameters - this has not been done yet because I don't need it.

-With the core framework in place, it is not a difficult task to do the required remaining implementation, and I expect to do this in the coming months.
+With the core framework in place, the remaining implementation is not a difficult task, and I expect to do this in the coming months.

 ## Benchmarks